shivam0626/weather-app/README.md

 2. Search weather of any location.
-3. Access Current Location weather .
+3. Access Current Location's weather .
 4. Hourly and Daily forecast.
-5. Can see temperature in celcius and farenheight according to oyur need.
+5. Can see temperature in celcius and farenheight according to your need.

 ## Tech-stacks and Libraries used: